rangle/redux-beacon/docs/api/events-map.md

  - Each key in the eventsMap must correspond to an action type.
  - Each property in the eventsMap must be a valid [eventDefinition](./event-definition.md).
+ - The `"*"` key is special and can be used to match any action type.

 ### Typescript Type